-Driving in winter conditions is difficult and those of us in the Midwest have learned to become weary of driving in those conditions.
-Sometimes that inch of snow on the road in the morning escalates into a full-blown storm by the time you leave work.
+Driving in winter conditions is difficult, and those of us in the Midwest have learned to be wary of driving in those conditions, but often we have no choice.
+That flurry of snow in the morning can easily escalate into a full-blown storm by the time you leave work.
 When snowstorms rage, road conditions change quickly and extra precautions are required.
 The personal injury attorneys at Hupy and Abraham hope that you will follow our tips for driving during a snowstorm and have an accident-free winter driving season.

 Five Tips for Driving in Winter Conditions:

-Plan ahead.
+- Plan ahead.
 Park off-street if you think a storm is coming to avoid getting your car towed or plowed in.
-Keep parking permits visible and check street signs if you don’t know the parking restrictions and plowing routes for your city.
 If you must drive in weather that continues to worsen, be sure that you have a fully stocked emergency kit with supplies such as blankets, a cellphone, winter clothes, and a shovel in case you get stuck.

-Note changing road conditions.
+- Note changing road conditions.
 When driving, stay in the inside lane farthest away from the curb on multilane roads, while on a single-lane road, drive closer to the center.
 Snow usually piles up along the edges of the road, so driving in established tire tracks is safer.
-Change lanes carefully, ridges of snow also tend to build up between lanes that can cause you to lose control while crossing.
+When changing lanes, do so carefully, as ridges of snow also tend to build up between lanes that can cause you to lose control while crossing.

-Stay on visible stretches of road.
-During a snowstorm, the last thing you want is to be stuck in the snow, especially off of the road or in a ditch.
-Don’t drive off the plowed road unless you know what’s under the snow.
-One of the leading causes of drowning in the Midwest comes from cars falling through lake ice after mistakenly driving off the road and onto a frozen surface.
+- Stay on visible stretches of road.
+Never drive off the plowed road unless you know what’s under the snow.
 Driving into a ditch is easy with a foot of snow obscuring curbs and driveways.
+And one of the leading causes of drowning in the Midwest comes from cars falling through lake ice after mistakenly driving onto a frozen surface covered with snow.

 Unfortunately, accidents happen every winter with thousands of injuries and deaths associated simply with poor road and weather conditions.
 The attorneys at Hupy and Abraham hope that with these few tips in mind you’ll be better equipped to drive in winter storms.
-But in the unfortunate incident that you or a loved one are injured while driving in inclement weather conditions, please contact our personal injury experts at 800-800-5678 for a free consultation and to ensure that you receive proper compensation for your injuries.
+But in the unfortunate incident that you or a loved one are injured due to another driver's negligent, unsafe actions during inclement weather, please contact our personal injury experts at 800-800-5678 for a free consultation and to ensure that you receive proper compensation for your injuries.